 When you hear someone talking about karats of gold, they’re referring to its purity, or the amount of imperfections in the metal.
 Impurities may include debris or ash added to the metal during refining.
 Or they may describe other substances mixed in with the virgin ore—everything from sulfur to nitrogen to tin.

 Impurities like these can affect not only the appearance of the metal, but also its structural integrity.
-For instance, steel mixed with sulfur may turn brittle, which makes it ineffective for construction manufacturing and other products where tensile strength is a necessity.
+For instance, steel mixed with sulfur may turn brittle, which makes it ineffective for construction and manufacturing products where tensile strength is a necessity.
 Understandably, manufacturers don’t pay top dollar for tainted metals.

 Sometimes it takes a lot of work to get a piece of scrap back into pristine condition.
 Say you bring in a piece of copper wire covered in plastic insulation.
 Your scrapyard has to do extra work to strip the coating off the wire before it’s suitable for processing.
 Therefore, we offer you a higher price if you do the stripping for us—our thanks for taking a little work off our plate.